DavidBrameijer/VillageSimulator/README.md

-**Village Builder - Angular Project**
+**Sanctuary- Angular Project**

-The Village Builder is an Angular application that allows users to manage improvements and resources in a village.
+Sanctuary is an Angular application that allows users to manage improvements and resources in a village.
 The user can add, upgrade, downgrade, or remove improvements, and these actions are limited based on the available resources.

 **Key Features:**